Tarawa-class amphibious assault ship

-The Tarawa class is a ship class of Landing Helicopter Assault (LHA) type amphibious assault ships operated by the United States Navy (USN).
+The Tarawa class was a ship class of Landing Helicopter Assault (LHA) type amphibious assault ships operated by the United States Navy (USN).
 Five ships were built by Ingalls Shipbuilding between 1971 and 1980; another four ships were planned, but later canceled; instead they were joined by the s.

 As of March 2015, all vessels had been decommissioned.
 The Tarawa class were replaced by the s from 2014 onward while the Wasp class remains in service.

 Design

 The vessels have a full load displacement of 39967 t.
 Each ship is 834 ft long, with a beam of 131.9 ft, and a draft of 25.9 ft.

 Propulsion is provided by two Combustion Engineering boilers, connected to two Westinghouse turbines.
 These supply 70000 hp to the ship's two propeller shafts.
 A Tarawa-class vessel can reach a maximum speed of 24 kn, and has a maximum range of 10000 nmi at 20 kn.
 In addition to the main propulsion system, the ships are fitted with a bow thruster.

 As of 1998, the ships' armament consisted of a Mark 49 RAM surface-to-air missile system, two Vulcan Phalanx close-in weapons systems, six Mark 242 25 mm automatic cannons, and eight 12.7 mm machine guns.
 Previously, the amphibious warships were fitted with 2 Mark 25 Sea Sparrow missile systems (which were replaced by the Phalanx units), and three 5-inch (127 mm) Mk 45 lightweight guns in bow and starboard aft sponsons (the guns were removed across the class during 1997 and 1998).
 Countermeasures and decoys include four Mark 36 SRBOC launchers, a SLQ-25 Nixie towed torpedo decoy, a Sea Gnat unit, SLQ-49 chaff decoys.

 The number of helicopters carried by each vessel was up to 19 Sikorsky CH-53 Sea Stallions, 26 Boeing Vertol CH-46 Sea Knight, or a mix of the two.
 The 820 by 118.1 ft flight deck is fitted with two aircraft lifts, and up to nine Sea Stallions or 12 Sea Knights can be operated simultaneously.
 With a small amount of modification, the ships could carry and operate up to six McDonnell Douglas AV-8B Harrier II jump-jets.